Xacus/demonlord/development.md

   "dataPath": "/absolute/path/to/your/FoundryVTT/Data"
 }
 ```
+- The dataPath is where the Foundry data is stored (e.g. in AppData)

 (if you are using Windows, make sure to use `\` as a path separator instead of
 `/`)